-We’ve covered some of the things you can do from home to address canine halitosis.
+We’ve covered some things you can do from home to address canine halitosis.
 But, what happens if bad breath is from an underlying medical condition?

 Your vet will ask questions and run tests to see how your dog’s organs function.
-They may look at kidney, liver, and glucose levels to rule out various diseases.
+They may examine kidney, liver, and glucose levels to rule out various diseases.